-Just before Obama left office, U.S. officials feared Hunter Biden firm in Ukraine paid second bribe
+Just Before Obama Left Office, U.S. Officials Feared Hunter Biden Firm in Ukraine Paid Second Bribe

-Twenty-two days before President Obama left office, the U.S. ambassador to Kiev wrote top officials in Washington that she feared Burisma Holdings had made a second bribe to Ukrainian officials in a rushed effort to get the corruption probe against Hunter Biden’s natural gas employer closed before Donald Trump took office.
+Twenty-two days before President Obama left office, the U.S. ambassador to Kiev wrote top officials in Washington that she feared Burisma Holdings had made a second bribe to Ukrainian officials around the time a corruption probe against Hunter Biden’s natural gas employer was closed before Donald Trump took office.

 The concerns are detailed in new memos belatedly released to Just the News under a Freedom of Information Act lawsuit against the State Department.
 The suit was brought on behalf of the news organization by the public interest law firm the Southeastern Legal Foundation.